shahmeerkashif/shahmeerKashif/README.md

     <summary style="font-size: 2.5em;"><b>✨ About Me</b></summary>
     <br>
     <p style="font-size: 1.5em;"> <!-- Adjusted font size -->
       👋 Hey there!
 I'm rebuilding my GitHub presence after my previous profile was lost.
-With over a year of experience and a passion for creating amazing web experiences, I'm here to contribute and grow with the community!
+With over a year of experience and a passion for creating amazing web & App experiences, I'm here to contribute and grow with the community!
     </p>
   </details>